DenisAraujo68/galois-plugin-vscode/README.md

 With the extension installed, you should set the [Galois Autocompleter](https://github.com/galois-autocompleter/galois-autocompleter) API URL you want to use.

-For setting the URL, just go to User Settings on your VSCode and search for Api Url.
+For setting the URL, just go to User Settings on your VSCode (pressing <CTRL+,>) and search for "Galois".

 ![Setting Galois Autocompleter URL](images/settings.png)